licentia88/MagicOnionGenericTemplate/README.md

 ## Quick start

-Before we start I would reccomend to create the project without ssl configuration as it requires additional steps such as installing certificates etc. also if your development environment is on a macos, the ssl configuration will not work due to the lack of ALPN support on mac.
+Before if your development environment is on a macos, the ssl configuration will not work due to the lack of ALPN support on mac.

 See issue here -> https://github.com/grpc/grpc-dotnet/issues/416